Welcome to today's edition of the Rush 24-7 podcast.

 So if we want to talk about popularity and ratings, we can document CBS's fall and their decline.

-You find Real people over there.
+You find real people over there.

-But this news division is is just it's absurd.
+But this news division is just absurd.

-And then, of course, the unthinking, the uncurious, the simple reactionary media, who joined CBS in the drive-by shooting of this poll, all had to get in on it.
+And then, of course, the unthinking, the uncurious, the simple reactionary media who joined CBS in the drive-by shooting of this poll all had to get in on it.

 So what we have here is a montage of this rigged poll oversampled with Democrats to create a news story.

-She is NBC or ABS, I don't care.
+I don't care.

 Ann Curry, Larry King, Harry Smith of CBS, Eleanor Clift of Newsweek, Bill Plant at CBS, Julie Chen at CBS, Diane Sawyer.